91吃瓜网

 Waterborne Alkyd Primers

-Waterborne alkyd primers combine the best of both water-based and oil-based primers.
-They offer the adhesion and durability of oil-based primers but with the easy cleanup and low VOC content of water-based options.
+they have the adhesion and durability of oil-based primers with the easy cleanup and low VOC content of water-based primers.

 Best Uses for Waterborne Alkyd Primers

-These primers are perfect for high-traffic areas and surfaces that require a tough, durable finish, such as doors, trim, and cabinets.
-They are also effective on surfaces that have previously been painted with oil-based products.
+These primers are great for high-use areas and surfaces requiring a tough, durable finish, such as doors and trim and cabinets.

 How to Choose the Right Water-Based Primer